MicrosoftDocs/msix-docs/msix-src/packaging-tool/mpt-known-issues.md

 Individually-obtained Feature on Demand packages can be installed using DISM command-line options.

+## Add-ins consideration
+Add-ins that rely on the registry of the parent app to be installed can be installed.
+However, we do advise that the state of the machine that the conversion is happening is the prepared properly.
+For example, if an add-in installer requires that the parent application is installed prior to the add-in installing, please do that.
+Also, we advise that you test the add-in functionality after conversion.

 ## Other known issues

 - Restarting the machine during application installation is not supported.
 Ignore the restart request if possible or pass an argument to the installer to not require a restart.